 SPHINX COMMANDER - MYTHIC MASTERMIND, also known as Michael, to the point where he's yelling even when he's spying on his ex.

 Nominal Importance: Henchman #1 is a study in all aspects of the trope.
-It doesn't appear to save him.
+It doesn't appear to save him (turns out it he survived long to become insane, though).

 The episode Past Tense starts with the Venture family having been delayed by saving the "ant people" and being rewarded with their great treasure...a half eaten Jolly Rancher.